I am a husband, writer, friend, and retired educator.

 My current vocation is writing novels, and for diversion, I blog.

-Why am I self-publishing and why haven't I made a concerted effort to seek representation for my work?
-What I have learned about the process from Peter Bart (my mentor in the 80s), and from grad level creative writing courses, workshops and conferences, and hours spent reading “how to submit” posts over the past 20 years, I have been reluctant to query hard-working and earnest literary reps who are inundated with queries from "emerging" writers like me.
-At some point, perhaps with the completion of Pinctada, I will leap into the fray and begin to seek representation for that manuscript.
+As a writer, I harbor every writer's wish that my work be read, but if that is the case, why haven't I made a concerted effort to seek representation for my work?
+What I have learned about the process from Peter Bart (my mentor in the 80s), and from grad level creative writing courses, workshops and conferences, and hours spent reading “how to submit” posts over the past 20 years, I know that my previous career as an educator did not allow me to develop the connections needed to increase the likelihood of obtaining representation.
+Short of winning a notable book prize (akin to winning a lottery), I anticipate continuing to self-publish.

-My reluctance to do so in the past is not because I do not believe in my work; on the contrary, I wholeheartedly believe in it, but that belief is akin to the way a parent feels about his child’s brilliance.
-I have never felt comfortable shouting out via social media that my books are really, really good and that people should read them, which I have done figuratively speaking on occasion.
+Perhaps I will honor the fantasy of establishing a little booth in an appropriate venue where I will hawk my books like other hopeful artisans who spend hours creating tchotchkes to sell.
+Please do not make the mistake in thinking I do not believe in my work; on the contrary, I wholeheartedly believe in it, but that belief is akin to the way a parent feels about his child’s brilliance.
+I have never felt comfortable shouting out via social media that my books are really, really good and that people should read them, which I have done on occasion.
 I know it is what the cottage industry that exploits the dreams of wannabe authors says I should do; I'm just not comfortable doing it in the absence of third-party confirmation.

 Thanks very much for reading this far!
 I would be very grateful should you decide to read one of my novels or my compilation of short stories, and when you have completed the read, I would love to hear from you using the Contact Jeff Lee Byrem section immediately below.